triadic-cosmos/triadic-cosmos/README.md

 Nature hid dual time in plain sight.

+### ⏱️ Fun Fact: Why Digital Clocks Are More Accurate Than Analog Ones

+Analog clocks run entirely in **material time (t_material)**: gears, springs, friction, and temperature‑dependent mechanics.
+Their recursion drifts because the closure they live in changes.

+Digital clocks stabilize their oscillation using **electromagnetic behaviour (t_EM)**, making them far more precise — but still not universal.
+Even atomic clocks mix t_material (hyperfine decay) with t_EM (EM stabilization).

+No clock on Earth measures universal time.
+They only measure how fast their local closure is aging.

 ### 🛰️ Fun Fact: GPS Works Only Because Dual Time Exists

 GPS satellites run two clocks at once: